ivoyager/ivoyager/data/solar_system/README.txt

 		TableReader.get_body() is the Body instance (if it exists in tree) or null.
 	< enum name >
-		An enum name can be specified for DataType.
+		An enum name can be specified for Type.
 The enum must exist in a static Reference class specified in Global.enums.
 If you need to add enums for table data, extend the existing static/enums.gd class file and set Global.enums to your new class.

-Default:
+Default (optional row):

-	Default row is optional.
-Value must be blank or follow DataType rules above.
+	Default values must be blank or follow Type rules above.

-Units:
+Units (optional row):

-	Units row is optional.
-It is valid only for DataType = REAL.
-The Unit string must be a key in one of the dictionaires in static/unit_defs.gd (MULTIPLIERS or FUNCTIONS), or in replacement dictionaries specified in Global.unit_multipliers or Global.unit_functions.
-	Unit can be prefixed by "10^### " where ### is any valid integer.
+	Units are valid only for Type = REAL.
+The Units string must be a key in one of the dictionaires in static/unit_defs.gd (MULTIPLIERS or FUNCTIONS), or in replacement dictionaries specified in Global.unit_multipliers or Global.unit_functions.
+Units can be prefixed by "10^### " where ### is a valid integer.